Recommendations & Conclusions

 The next Environmental Improvement Plan, due by 2028, should incorporate this action plan.
 It should also set out how the Government will address other drivers in the wider food supply chain that encourage poor soil management.
 These include a lack of profitability in the sector and unsustainable consumer and retailer …

-Government response.
-The government agreed that advice-led approaches help tackle soil damage and detailed its use of earth observation techniques to identify land management risks and target advice to farmers, but did not address the recommendation to incorporate an action plan into …
+The government agreed that advice-led approaches help tackle soil damage and detailed its use of earth observation techniques to identify land management risks and target advice to farmers, but did not address the recommendation to incorporate an action plan into the 2028 EIP or define …

 21